http://noamchen.com/product/stock-images-panoramas/ This first appeared in the Platte County Landmark on July 3, 2018.

-In recognition of the #NationalWalkOutDay, I’m reprinting my column from a few weeks ago from the Platte County Landmark.
 My thoughts and prayers go out to the 13 victims of the 1949 Camden shooting.
-My thoughts and prayers go out… (READ MORE)

 This was my first two-part column for the Platte County Landmark.
 It is presented here in its entirety:

 It was nearly one am when my nose started to tingle.
 I rolled over in bed to the typical source of smells in our bedroom at one am and asked my wife, â€œdo you smell something?â€

 It seems like only yesterday – but was, in fact, decades ago.
 A young Chris Kamler walked behind his mother, who likely had two or three other children in tow either on her hip or, more likely, inside a full shopping cart.
 We had a habit of […]

-Reprinted from my weekly column at the Platte County Landmark As a writer, you are taught to look for new ways to say the same thing.
+Reprinted from my Rambling Moron column that appears weekly in the Platte County Landmark.

+As a writer, you are taught to look for new ways to say the same thing.
 You want to find colorful adjectives, similes and metaphors to paint word pictures for your readers.
 Today, readers, Iâ€™m going to explain what a terrible process […]